 It may seem like you’re wasting a lot of time when you’re in the moment.
 But if you tackle the problem head-on at the beginning of the semester, you will save so much time throughout the course of the class.
 Take care of the problem early, and those actions will pay dividends for a long, long time.

 I think it’s more important to teach our students to use their phones responsibly.
 Yes, your kids might be texting.
-They might also be researching, blogging, bragging about their art or promoting their work (and, therefore, your art program) on social media.
+They might also be researching, blogging, bragging about their art, or promoting their work (and, therefore, your art program) on social media.
 I will trust my kids in that regard because if they’re getting their work done on time, I honestly don’t see the problem.
 Have you ever answered a text while your kids are working?
 How long did it take?
 Did it affect your ability to do your job?
-For most of our kids, they can send a text more quickly than they can pick their nose or scratch their head–it’s not taking giant chunks of time out of their dayn social media.
+Most of our kids can send a text more quickly than they can pick their nose or scratch their heads—it’s not taking giant chunks of time out of their day to use social media.

 What are your questions about classroom management at the high school level?

 Magazine articles and podcasts are opinions of professional education contributors and do not necessarily represent the position of the Art of Education University (AOEU) or its academic offerings.
 Contributors use terms in the way they are most often talked about in the scope of their educational experiences.